Posted on November 18th, 2017 - Fiona

 - Please comment on my host post and a minimum of 3 others of your choice.

 - If you use #CountryKids when commenting the post owner will know where your found them and hopefully come back to visit your post.

 - Please take my badge, without it you won’t be considered for winning the lovely Rockfish Wellies.

 - Linked posts should be written and made live within the last 2 months.

 - I understand sometimes you need to do catch up posts and write about something from a couple of months ago but the publish date should be within 2 months.

 - By joining in with Country Kids you’re giving me permission to email you weekly as a reminder.

 - There is no restriction on the number of posts that can be linked up, however please be sensible, if you have more than 3 consider linking over a few weeks.

-3rd Cheryl from Time to Craft with 24 comments.
+- Cheryl from Time to Craft who commented on 9 posts.

 Rockfish kindly sponsor Country Kids